amvitkus/ez-stopwatch/README.md

 # ez-stopwatch
 Kotlin Compose desktop app to run a simple stop watch.
+Currently functional.

 Created this to learn about Jetpack Compose on Desktop.
 Might add more functionality as I learn more about Jetpack Compose desktop.